alfanzain/bank-tanya/README.md

 ### Development

 - Learn Livewire Title attribute
+- Convert unnecessary livewires into blade components

-## Day 3 (27/12/2023)
+## Day 3 (01/01/2024)

 ### Development

-- Convert unnecessary livewires into blade components
+- I have no idea what I built so I decided to make a simple QnA platform consisting of all Livewire docs
+- I learned:
+  - Using wire:keys on loops
+  - wire:model synced with property, but doesn't update lively
+  - wire:model.live synced with property, and live updates
+- Question page: Question title reference -> Stackoverflow